Communal stair lighting maintenance

 The average stair lighting system has 30-40-year-old light fittings that were manufactured by the same company who supplied CEC.
 Solidly built but after 120,000 to 160,000 hours of use you can see why they are coming to the end of their service life.

 Existing Astro clocks

-Currently CEC pay for the electricity in the majority of stair that have no electric meter as CEC negotiated a calculated cost with their supplier on the amount of lights via the CEC database to the sunset and sunrise times for the city of Edinburgh.
+Currently CEC pay for the electricity as the majority of stairs have no electric meter as CEC negotiated a calculated cost with their supplier on the amount of lights via the CEC database to the sunset and sunrise times for the city of Edinburgh.
 This could change in the future and also just to highlight that some stairs have been adding outside lights to the system without CEC’s knowledge or consent.
 This action may cause CEC to insist a meter be fitted transferring the electric cost on to the residents so please be aware.

 Maintaining the lights

 I am asked if its ok just to replace the tube as and when required as per CEC system.
 A couple of things here fluorescent tubes fade as they age so in a sense CEC were maintaining poorly lit stairs plus the majority of coordinators who contact me is when several tubes are out.
 So, it is more cost effective to relamp the whole stair.